ci-wdi-900/cats-cradle/README.md

 ### Setup

 For this exercise, we don't need to run tests.
-But we **DO** need to create our JavaScript file, and then we'll use our `node` command in our terminal to run it and see what gets printed out to said terminal.
+But we **DO** need to create our JavaScript file, and then we'll use our `node` command to run it and see what gets printed out to our terminal.

 ### Tools You Could Think About Using